salesforce/lwc-rfcs/text/0000-wire-reform.md

 * For adapter consumers, nothing changes.
 * For adapter author, the wire protocol no longer needs registration, which means it is easier to reason about compared to the existing mechanism.
+* The new formalized wire protocol is a lot simpler to reasoning about, and simpler to implement.
 * As for existing adapters based on `@lwc/wire-service`, they can remain the same until after they get refactored and simplified when possible.

 # Unresolved questions

-* In the current implementation, a wired field is `writable`, which means the component author can alter the value of the field at will.
+* ~~In the current implementation, a wired field is `writable`, which means the component author can alter the value of the field at will.
 What should we do? a) throw on setter, b) do nothing on setter, c) preserve the current semantics.
-This is a breaking change if we do a) or b), while the current behavior is weird.
+This is a breaking change if we do a) or b), while the current behavior is weird.~~ (resolution is described in Backwards Compatibility section)
-* How context providers can be provisioned?
-In theory, a context provider is bound to a particular framework/system, while the context consumer is abstracted out in the wire adapter, and specific implementations per framework can provide the piping into the wire adapter protocol via the second argument in the constructor and the `adapter.context(uid, value)` mechanism.
-Is this sufficient?
+* ~~How context providers can be provisioned?
+In theory, a context provider is bound to a particular framework/system, while the context consumer is abstracted out in the wire adapter, and specific implementations per framework can provide the piping into the wire adapter protocol via the `contextSchema` static field on the wire adapter constructor.
+Is this sufficient?~~ `createContextProvider` from LWC seems sufficient to implement context.